mbaumer/us_hep_funding/docs/_states/MS.md

 [MS-01](#MS-01)  [MS-02](#MS-02)  [MS-03](#MS-03)  [MS-04](#MS-04)

 # MS -- Sen. Thad Cochran (R) and  Sen. Roger Wicker (R)
+## Committees
+Thad Cochran is the #10 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Thad Cochran is the #1 Republican on the Senate Committee on Appropriations

+Thad Cochran is the #2 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+Roger Wicker is the #2 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
 ```
 In the past 5 years, this state has received: